-Improve the productivity of your projects and keep clients happy with these six project management tips.
+Improve the productivity of your projects and keep clients happy with these 6 project management tips.

-1. Take the Guesswork out of Your Projects with Estimates
+1. Take the Guesswork Out of Project Management With Estimates

-A project estimate is a skinny project plan or a trimmed down version of a proposal that details the cost, timelines, key deliverables and services.
-It’s usually built to tackle smaller projects with existing clients and ensures that:
+A project estimate is a skinny project plan or a trimmed-down version of a project proposal that details the cost, timelines, key deliverables, and services.
+A project estimate is primarily used for risk management.
+A project estimate can be reused and adjusted for future projects that are similar in scope and ensures that:

 - You kick-start new projects on a solid footing